api-platform/docs/distribution/index.md

 | api         | The HTTP server for the API (Nginx)                           | 8080    | all
 | cache-proxy | A HTTP cache proxy for the API provided by Varnish            | 8081    | all (prefer using a managed service in prod)
 | h2-proxy    | A HTTP/2 and HTTPS development proxy for all apps             | 443 (client)<br>444 (admin)<br>8443 (api)<br>8444 (cache-proxy) | dev (configure properly your web server in prod)

-If you encounter problems running Docker on Windows (especially with Docker Toolbox), see [our Troubleshooting guide](../extra/troubleshooting.md#using-docker).

-The first time you start the containers, Docker downloads and builds images for you.
-It will take some time, but don't worry, this is done only once.
-Starting servers will then be lightning fast.

 To see the container's logs, run: